 Daily field operations involve collection of water temperature, air temperature, river stage, and meteorological data in the Nechako River basin, at a number of sites.
 Minimum and maximum water temperatures will be collected daily from recorders maintained in the Nechako River at Bert Irvine's (Water Survey of Canada (WSC) data collection platform), the Nechako River at Fort Fraser (upstream of Nautley River), the Nechako River at Finmore (upstream of Stuart River) and in the Nautley River.
-In addition, spot and corresponding recorder water temperatures will be collected at each location during each site visit.
-River stages will be collected daily in the Nautley River and the Nechako River below Cheslatta Falls (from the WSC data collection platform) and at Vanderhoof, and used to determine daily river flows at all three locations.
+River stages will be collected daily for the Nautley and the Nechako River below Cheslatta Falls and at Vanderhoof, (from the WSC data collection platforms from the real time internet web site) and used to determine daily river flows at all three locations.